-The "long press" (press and hold) functionality of these buttons can be set such that the All A or All B paths are displayed on the control surface momentarily, either until the button is released or until the button is pressed again.
+If set to "Latch View", a short press of an All A or All B button will display the paths on the control surface until the button is pressed again.
 This is so that the console's A/B display pattern is not lost.
 The console will revert back to the previously displayed layer on each fader.